 ‘Baby-led attachment’ describes the process of a baby seeking out his mother’s breast.
 It is considered that baby-led attachment offers your baby the most natural introduction to breastfeeding.
 This video from Raising Children is helpful if you would like to learn more about baby led attachment.

 9. HOW LONG SHOULD I FEED MY BABY FOR?

 This is a personal decision for each family.
 Australia’s infant feeding guidelines recommend exclusive breastfeeding of infants to around six months of age when solid foods are introduced and continued breastfeeding until the age of 12 months and beyond, if both mother and infant wish.
-Even if breastfeeding has not worked out as you had planned, you can be reassured that even a few days of breast milk has been important for your baby.
+Even if breastfeeding has not worked out as planned, you can be reassured that even a few days of breast milk is beneficial for your baby.

 The World Health Organisation recommend that mothers exclusively breastfeed their baby for the first six months to achieve optimal growth, development and health.
 Nutritious complementary foods should be given from 6 months, with continued breastfeeding up to the age of two years or beyond.

 You can also refer to a guest blog written by Dietitian and Breastfeeding Counsellor Kristy Manners from Growth Spectrum addressing the questions of when and how to wean your baby.

 If you’ve decided you really want to breastfeed and you’re struggling then please, please, please get professional help.
 Many breastfeeding issues can be easily addressed with the right support.